 We have designed this programme to be accessible to students from many backgrounds – whatever their age, sexuality or gender.
 We welcome students of colour, students with disabilities, neurodiverse students and students from different social classes, etc. The course is not academic but based instead on experience and on learning from each other.
 We know that completing written work or speaking in a group can be difficult for people as a result of past experiences.
 If there is anything we can do to reassure you, to make the course more accessible, or if you have any other concerns, please do write to us and we can see how we can help.

 At completion, students will receive a ‘Living the Dharma’ certificate.
 This is a personal development programme and does not qualify you to teach Buddhism or lead groups or ceremonies.
 If you are drawn to teaching the Dharma more formally, we plan to offer further optional study for people wanting to become a Bright Earth Lay Minister – get in touch for more information.

 What is the time commitment?

-To take part in the book study groups (including the hour-long weekly meetings) will take between two and two and a half hours a week.
+To take part in the book groups (including the hour-long weekly meetings) will take between two and two and a half hours a week.
 Your regular Buddhist practice can be anything from five minutes a day to as long as you want.
 Each of the two essays should only take a few hours.

-The course will take around two years to complete if students sign up to (more or less) consecutive book study groups.
-If students want to complete the course more slowly, with longer gaps between each book study course, we ask that they complete the requirements within a maximum of five years.
+The course will take around two years to complete if students sign up to (more or less) consecutive book groups.
+If students want to complete the course more slowly, with longer gaps between each book course, we ask that they complete the requirements within a maximum of five years.